mkruisbrink/mkruisbrink.github.io/_posts/2022-08-11-tidyverse.md

 ---
-#layout: post
-title: An Introduction to the Tidyverse
+title: "An Introduction to the Tidyverse"
-subtitle: The most essential packages for R to work the tidy way
-excerpt: "The tidyverse is a collection of R packages that work together in the same way and provide a more intuitive way to perform the most common tasks."
+excerpt: "The tidyverse is a collection of R packages that work together in the same way and provide a more intuitive way to perform the most common tasks"
 header:
   overlay_image: /assets/images/midjourney-optimised/supernova-midjourney-optimised.jpg
 category:
   - R(Studio)
 ---

 ## What is the tidyverse?